artem-y/hexcode/README.md

 ```
 make install
 ```
-With no in stallation path provided, it will try to install `hexcode` to where it's already installed.
+With no installation path provided, it will try to install `hexcode` to where it's already installed.
 If this is the first-time installation, the default path is `/usr/local/bin`.

 There's also an option to provide a custom installation path:
 ```